"""

 # mean "no value".
 They might have it, they just may not wish to

 # divulge that information.
-We pop these keys as a side effect in
+We pop these keys as a side effect.

 # because we are working with "untrusted input", we make one fair